starcitizen-lug/knowledge-base/wiki/Tips-and-Tricks.md

 {: .note-title }
 > Immutable Distros (ie. Bazzite)
 >
-> Some immutable distros such as Bazzite come pre-configured with packages that can make it easier to get up and running (nVidia drivers).
+> Some immutable distros such as Bazzite come pre-configured with packages that can make it easier to get up and running (ie. Nvidia drivers).
 While initial setup may be much simpler, they generally limit your ability to tweak and customize the way the system operates.
 Installing software that isn't already packaged for the OS can also be challenging.
 >
 > A distro like Bazzite can be a good choice for Penguins who don't need to tweak things beyond the default install, but be aware of its limitations.